MicrosoftDocs/power-platform/power-platform/sap/guides/getting-started-with-the-sap-erp-connector.md

 ## Prerequisites

-Before you begin, make sure you meet the requirements defined in the [SAP ERP Connector documentation](/connectors/saperp/#pre-requisites).
+Before you begin, make sure you have the necessary [administration](/power-platform/admin/admin-documentation) rights and meet the requirements defined in the [SAP ERP Connector documentation](/connectors/saperp/#pre-requisites).

 ## Step 1: Set up your on-premises data gateway (OPDG)